fronchetti/SANER-2018/README.md

 ## SANER 2018: How Scientists Develop Scientific Software

-This repository contains the main files used in the repositories analysis section of the paper "How Scientists Develop Scientific Software".
+This repository contains the main files used in the repositories analysis section of the paper "How Scientists Develop Scientific Software" ([DOI: 10.1109/SANER.2018.8330263](http://doi.org/10.1109/SANER.2018.8330263)).
 If you want to reproduce our data, please read on the steps.

 ### Steps for Survey Analysis